kimjoar/kimjoar.net/_posts/2011-05-18-understanding-user-acquisition-in-freemium.markdown

 respondents, but I would love feedback even if you're not a respondent — just <a href="&#109;&#097;&#105;&#108;&#116;&#111;:&#109;&#097;&#105;&#108;&#064;&#107;&#105;&#109;&#106;&#111;&#097;&#114;&#046;&#110;&#101;&#116;">send me an email</a>.</p>

-I've had 10 interviews with companies using freemium, primarily focusing on how these companies acquire users.
+For my Master's thesis I've had 10 interviews with companies using freemium, primarily focusing on how these companies acquire users.
 What I found when analyzing my interviews, is that there seems to be a similar process in how freemium-based companies aquire new users and customers.
 I've divided this process into three "loops".
 I'll start with going through each loop, and then putting it all together at the end.

 I would love feedback on the model.
 Do you see things differently?
 If so, what?
 Are then any areas that are particularly lacking?
 Or do you